Futu Research | ETF Investment Research

 1. Short-term voting machine

-And the flow of foreign money into the space is huge, only a quarter of the historical peak.
-The analysis shows that the current yield on the stock market is only about 15 to 16 times, well below the 60 times when the Japanese economic bubble burst in the 1990s.
+Inflow of foreign funds into the space is huge, with only a quarter of its historical value.
+Analysis shows that the current stock market ratio is only around 15 to 16 cents, well below the 60 points during the Japanese bubble bust of the 1990s.

 2. Long-lasting weighing machine

-Therefore, without considering the depreciation of the yen, the Japanese stock market came out on a very spectacular bull market.
-Not only that, we have very adequate tools for trading.
-ETFs as a convenient investment tool provide investors with a simple and efficient way to participate in the performance of the Japanese stock market.
+Therefore, in view of the depreciation of the yen, the Japanese stock market went through an unusually strong bull market.
+Not only that, we have very diversified instruments to trade.ETFAs a convenient investment tool, it provides investors with a simple and efficient way to participate in the performance of the Japanese stock market.
 There are many different types of ETFs to choose from in both domestic and overseas markets.
 Next, we will introduce some of the most representative Japanese equity ETF products.

-1. Japanese equity ETF on the Hong Kong stock market
+Japanese Equity ETFs on the Hong Kong Stock Market

-2. $Global X Japan Global Leaders ETF(03150.HK)$: Tracking the FactSet Japan Global Leadership Index, investors can invest in 20 of Japan's leading global companies across different industries, covering consumer electronics, computers, automobiles, semiconductors and medical devices.
-The ongoing charge for one year is 0.68%.
+2. $Global X Japan Global Leaders ETF(03150.HK)$: Following FactSet Japan's Global Leading Indicators, investors can invest in 20 leading Japanese companies in different Industries, covering Consumer Electronics, Computers, Cars, Semiconductors, and Medical Devices.
+Renewal fee for one year is 0.68%.

-3. $CSOP Nikkei 225 Index ETF(03153.HK)$: Launched in Hong Kong at the end of January 2024 by South East England (CSOP), it is Hong Kong's first ETF to track the Nikkei 225 index.
-The ETF's listing price is set at HK$78 per unit, with a minimum trading unit of 10 shares and an annual management fee of 0.99% of the fund's net asset value.
+3. $CSOP Nikkei 225 Index ETF(03153.HK)$: Southeast British Pound (CSOP), launched in Hong Kong in January 2024, is Hong Kong's premier ETF tracking the Nikkei 225 Index.
+ETF's listing price is set at HK$78 per unit, the minimum trading unit is 10 shares, and the annual management fee is 0.99% of the Funds Net Worth.

 1. $iShares MSCI Japan ETF(EWJ.US)$: Provides a way to invest in the Japanese stock market and track the MSCI Japan Index.

-5. $Vanguard FTSE Pacific ETF(VPL.US)$: Track the FTSE Japan Index, including companies of various sizes listed on Japanese stock exchanges.
+5. $Vanguard FTSE Pacific ETF(VPL.US)$: Follow the FTSE Japan Index, which includes various model companies listed on the Japan Exchange.

-The level of economic development, market size, political stability, and regulatory environment in different countries and regions have a significant impact on the performance of overseas and cross-border ETFs.
-Therefore, it is essential to study the macroeconomic conditions, monetary policy, trade relationships, and potential risks before investing.
+Different countries' and regions' economic development levels, market patterns, policy stability, and regulatory environment produce a similar impact on the performance of overseas and cross-border ETFs.
+Therefore, before investing, it is essential to study economic conditions, MMF policy trade, trade relations and diving risks.

 with$CSOP Nikkei 225 Index ETF(03153.HK)$For example:

-In the second-tier market, namely the Hong Kong Stock Exchange, investors buy and sell the units of this ETF are traded in HKD.
-Therefore, for investors who buy and sell this fund in the Hong Kong stock market, they should not only watch the performance of the fund itself, but also pay attention to changes in the exchange rate between the HKD and the yen.
-Because exchange rate fluctuations can cause them to incur additional costs or losses when buying and selling funds, even if the fund's own performance remains stable, it can affect the final return on investment due to exchange rate factors.
+In the second-tier market, i.e. on the Hong Kong Stock Exchange, investors buy and sell units of this ETF to trade in HKD.
+Therefore, for investors who buy and sell this Fund on the Hong Kong Stock Market, we should not only pay attention to the performance of the Funds but also to the changes in the Exchange Rates between HKD and JPY.
+Since exchange rate fluctuations can lead to our overproduction costs or losses when buying and selling Funds, the performance of the Funds will remain stable and may be reflected in the return on final investments due to exchange rates.

-Therefore, in the face of exchange rate risks when investing in Japanese equity ETFs, from our research, the easiest way to invest in ETFs that choose exchange rate hedges directly is to avoid the risk of depreciation.
-However, “there are two sides to a coin”, on the other hand, if the yen continues to rise, there is potential upside.
-Decrease in earnings.
+Therefore, in the face of exchange rate risks, from our research, the easiest way to invest directly in ETFs that are aligned with Exchange Rates is to avoid downside risk, but a cryptocurrency has two sides, and the other rule is that if the yen continues to rise in value, it will be productive.
+Dive into the bottom line of earnings.